rolling-scopes-school/nodejs-aws-shop-react/README.md

 2. Run ``cdk:bootstrap``
 3. Run ``deploy`` if you want build with deploy in the same time

+For invalidation CloudFront cache run ``npm run invalidate-cache`` before deploy (build must have already been deployed previously).
+Replace YOUR_DISTRIBUTION_ID by your distribution id in package.json.

 My link to cloudfront:
 https://d2lr8n92zatb2h.cloudfront.net